jilljenn/andrewcharlesjones.github.io/_posts/2022-03-27-lebesgue-integral.md

 ## Riemannian integration

-Recall the definition of a Riemannian integral via infinitesmal sums.
+Recall the construction of a Riemannian integral via infinitesimal sums.
 Consider the integral of a function $f(x)$ on the interval $[a, b]$:

 \begin{equation}
 \int_a^b f(x) dx. \label{eq:1} \tag{1}